-As I looked at the six boys all over the cars at the mechanic’s workshop, with their sun-bathed bodies and clothes as greasy as the car parts they handled, I couldn’t help but wonder.
+As I looked at the six boys all over the cars at the auto mechanic’s workshop, with their sun-bathed bodies and clothes as greasy as the car parts they handled, I couldn’t help but wonder.

 Who could they be?
 Apprentices?
 Mechanic’s sons?
 What are they doing here during school hour?